RangerZhou19/Basic_computer_vision_models/README.md

 The raw paper: [Attention is All You Need](https://arxiv.org/abs/1706.03762)

-The first paper which applied transformer in computer vision: [End-to-End Object Detection with Transformers](https://arxiv.org/abs/2005.12872) EECV 2020 Transformer+Detection
+Transformer+Detection: the first paper which applied transformer in computer vision: [End-to-End Object Detection with Transformers](https://arxiv.org/abs/2005.12872) EECV 2020